strongloop/strong-module-loader/README.md

       'my-dependency': 'another-module-class'
     }

+#### Module Events

+Module classes may also emit and listen to events.
+By default a Module will emit the following events:

+**destroy**

+Emitted when a module instance is being destroyed during a `moduleLoader.reset()`.
+Modules should cleanup any connections and unbind all event listeners.

 ### Configuration

 Each module instance is defined by creating a `config.json` file in a directory with the module's name.